maximilianpress/RepeatKmer/README.md

 # RepeatKmer: a greedy suffix tree approach to repeat inference in genomes.

+# WORK IN PROGRESS!
+Tests are currently failing/not implemented.

 This tool implements a method to describe overrepresented sequences in a genome or other set of sequences.

-It uses a naive algorithm based on the suffix tree idea, but implementing a greedy method of filling the tree such that it only adds branches for overrepresented k-mers.
+It uses a naive algorithm based on the suffix tree idea, using a greedy method of filling the tree such that it only adds branches for overrepresented k-mers.

 RepeatKmer is all-Python.